fenago/puppet-course/advanced/md/Lab_3.md

 --------------------------------------------

-In previous releases of Puppet, variables were[]{#id325145170 .indexterm} not typed.
+In previous releases of Puppet, variables were not typed.
 A variable could hold any sort of value.
 Although this makes writing code somewhat easier, it leads to many problems.
 Variables that expect an array could be passed a string; variables that expect an integer may be passed a String.
 Type mismatch can have very